wacncontent/CustomizeTool/addCommentOutput/articles/application-gateway/application-gateway-ilb.md

 - The Frontend IP *Type* should be set to 'Private'

-- The *StaticIPAddress* should be set to the desired internal IP on which the gateway will receive traffic.
+- The *StaticIPAddress* should be set to the desired internal IP on which the gateway receives traffic.
 Note that the *StaticIPAddress* element is optional.
 If not set, an available internal IP from the deployed subnet is chosen.

 - The value of the *Name* element specified in *FrontendIPConfiguration* should be used in the HTTPListener's *FrontendIP* element to refer to the FrontendIPConfiguration.

  **Configuration XML sample**